fralau/mkdocs-mermaid2-plugin/README.md

 _New in 0.3.0_

+**CAUTION**: As of the [version 10.0.0 of the javascript Library(https://github.com/mermaid-js/mermaid/blob/develop/CHANGELOG.md#changelog)], callbacks are no longer accepted.
+If you wish to use callbacks, specify a lower version of the library in the config file.

 #### Use Case
 To make modifications that are not possible with css, it can be useful to insert a callback function (Javascript) into the target HTML page.